jundalisay/sp/content/en/research/berkeley/knowledge/part-093.md

 they should rejoice to see them deprived of their grand Support, and driven from that only Fortress, without which your Epicureans, Hobbists, and the like, have not even the Shadow of a Pretence, but become the most cheap and easy Triumph in the World.

-XCIV.
-The Existence of Matter, or Bodies unperceived, has not only been the main Support of Atheists and Fatalists, but on the same Principle doth Idolatry likewise in all its various Forms depend.
+94. The Existence of Matter, or Bodies unperceived, has not only been the main Support of Atheists and Fatalists, but on the same Principle doth Idolatry likewise in all its various Forms depend.
 Did Men but consider that the Sun, Moon, and Stars, and every other Object of the Senses, are only so many Sensations in their Minds, which have no other Existence but barely being perceived, doubtless they would never fall down, and worship their own Ideas; but rather address their Homage to that Eternal Invisible Mind which produces and sustains all Things.

-XCV.
-The same absurd Principle, by mingling it self with the Articles of our Faith, hath occasioned no small Difficulties to Christians.
+95. The same absurd Principle, by mingling it self with the Articles of our Faith, hath occasioned no small Difficulties to Christians.
 For Example, about the Resurrection, how many Scruples and Objections have been raised by Socinians and others?
 But do not the most plausible of them depend on the supposition, that a Body is denominated the same, with